Northern Virginia Bicycle and Pedestrian Resources

 Other Resources and Information

-- Bike to Work Day in the Washington, D.C. area - VDOT has been proud to be a local sponsor of Bike to Work Day.
+- Bike to Work Day in the Washington, D.C. area (Generally on the 3rd Friday in May) – VDOT has been proud to be a local sponsor of Bike to Work Day.
 Register at www.biketoworkmetrodc.org and get more information at the Washington Area Bicyclist Association website www.waba.org.
 Join thousands of area commuters for a celebration of bicycling as a clean, fun and healthy way to get to work!
 Meet up with your neighbors at pit stops all over the region.
-Washington Area Bicyclist Association and Commuter Connections invite you to try bicycling to work as an alternative to solo driving.
+The Washington Area Bicyclist Association and Commuter Connections invite you to try bicycling to work as an alternative to solo driving.
 Help the Washington region become a better place to ride.
-Bike to Work Day is a FREE event and open to all area commuters.
+Bike to Work Day is a free event and open to all area commuters.